jina-ai/finetuner/docs/2_step_by_step/2_3_login_to_jina_ecosystem.md

 # Login to Jina ecosystem

-Since Finetuner leverages cloud resources for Fine-tuning.
-Before starting a fine-tuning job, it is required to login and obtain a token from Jina.
+Since Finetuner leverages cloud resources for fine-tuning, you are required to login and obtain a token from Jina before starting a fine-tuning job.
 It is as simple as:

 ```python